 Students should find that number of weights is proportional to the change in length of the spring.
 Ask students to discuss the meaning of their graphs and/or other representations.
 They should be able to draw some conclusion about the energy stored in the spring.
 It is NOT important to get into a discussion about slopes, intercepts, or the spring constant at this point.

 Students should now be ready for a qualitative discussion of the elastic energy, Eel, stored in the spring.
 A pie chart analysis of the situation as the spring is stretched shows the pies getting larger with each stretch, indicating more and more energy being stored with each increase in weight.
+A state diagram analysis should show not only the position of the suspended mass at each point that a measurement is taken, but also the state of the spring, which is changing in length.
 Help students connect their pie charts to the features of their graphs (i.e. the area of the graph at different points).
 We are trying to help students connect the data they are collecting and the graphs they are making to the Systems & Energy Model we are building.

 8. Worksheet 4: Elastic Energy Storage

-Worksheet 4 provides students with practice applying their energy models and representations (including System Schemas and Energy Pie Charts), using scenarios related to the storage of elastic energy, Eel.
+Worksheet 4 provides students with practice applying their energy models and representations (including System Schemas,State Diagrams and Energy Pie Charts), using scenarios related to the storage of elastic energy, Eel.

-One suggested way to use this worksheet is to have each group of students whiteboard just one of the problems, including a System Schema and Energy Pie Chart analysis for their assigned scenario / problem.
+One suggested way to use this worksheet is to have each group of students whiteboard just one of the problems, including a System Schema, State Diagram and Energy Pie Chart analysis for their assigned scenario / problem.
 Then have a Whiteboard Meeting where each group shares their different problems.
 This may be more beneficial than having every student do every problem with every representation.

 Emphasize student-to-student discourse during discussion and/or whiteboarding.
 The intersection of student thinking around multiple representations is fertile ground for classroom discourse.
 And as a teacher, remember that there is no one right way to use each of these resources or representations.
 What you use needs to fit with your “teacher style,” the time available, and the needs of your students.
 Try to emphasize what you think is best for your class is in terms of conceptual coherence.